Skip to main content

 complaint

-Additional Data from the Conversation
+Additional data from the conversation

-• Customer name
+• Client name

-• Summary of the issue or complaint
+• Summary of the question or complaint

 • Dates, order numbers, specific details from the conversation